What is Aphasia?

 Aphasia is an acquired communication disorder that occurs after parts of the brain controlling language are damaged (eg after a stroke, head trauma, brain tumour).
 It impairs a person’s ability to speak, write and/or understand words.

 Aphasia SG is a not-for-profit organisation supporting persons with aphasia and their caregivers.
-It is run by a team of dedicated speech therapist volunteers.
+It is run by a core team of dedicated speech therapist volunteers.

 Chit Chat Cafe

 A free monthly “pop-up café” for persons with aphasia (PWA) and their caregivers to interact and enjoy a cup of coffee together.